Abarnasuresh/Javascriptgrammer/Evaluation2.md

 7
 ```
 ## 3.Explain about function Anatomy, Anonymous function and Assigning function to a variable with an example?
+## Anatomy function
 ### Algorithm
+* Create a function with name as cricketAcc and parameters as bat and helmet.
+* Return the sum of bat and helmet.
+* Create a new variable call the function with new bat name and helmet name.
+* Print the result and stop the program.
 ### Psudocode
 ```javascript
 //Anatomy function